 Mines faculty include more than 625 tenured and tenure-track faculty, research faculty, teaching faculty and industry professionals providing students with a diverse range of expertise and perspectives.

 Staff provide student support services as well as administrative and program support in a student centered environment.

 Mines is located in the mountain town of Golden, Colorado (Pop.
 20,000), 25 minutes west of Denver and easily accessible by air via Denver International Airport.
 The 373-acre campus is a blend of historic buildings and modern facilities including 17 buildings built or renovated in the past 10 years.
-The newest building, CoorsTek Center for Applied Science and Engineering, will open in 2017-2018 and will be the largest research building on campus.
+The newest building, CoorsTek Center for Applied Science and Engineering, opened in 2018 and is the largest research building on campus.

 Mines has more than 28,000 devoted and enthusiastic alumni.
 Employers around the world seek Mines graduates for their preparation and ability to work well in teams.

 The Orediggers are part of NCAA Division II and the Rocky Mountain Athletic Conference (RMAC) with 18 teams.
-In 2017, for the second year in a row, Mines captured the RMAC All-Sports Competition Cup, which measures overall department excellence among the RMAC’s 15 members.
+In 2020, for the fifth year in a row, Mines captured the RMAC All-Sports Competition Cup, which measures overall department excellence among the RMAC’s 15 members.

 The Colorado School of Mines mascots are Blaster the Burro (often seen running the field after touchdowns at Marv Kay Stadium) and Marvin the Miner (often seen, well… it’s more of a fast walk).